Chapter 21

 “What are you?”

-The Prince’s skull spun around on its cord of gore; some unseen gland within eructed a rich stink.
+The Prince of Scum’s skull spun on its cord of gore, some unseen gland within eructing a rich stink.

 Pakicetus flashed a rictus grin, teeth like rebar.